eegg/school-policies-and-procedures/src/illnesses-and-medication.rst

 Stored medication checklist
 ```````````````````````````

-* are stored in the *Medication Cabinet* or the refrigerator in the locked kitchen
+* are stored in the *Medication Cabinet* or the refrigerator in the kitchen

 * have been administered to the child
   for at least 48 hours